Henry V (1944 film): Screenplay

+A further scene was added to the play, in which Falstaff, on his death bed, imagines again his rejection by King Henry, which occurs in Henry IV Part 2.
+A recording of Olivier speaking lines from that play is heard.

 Casting

 Hundreds of locals were hired as extras for the Agincourt battle scenes filmed in neutral Ireland in 1943.
 The production company paid an additional pound to anyone who brought his own horse.

 Olivier agreed not to appear in another film for 18 months to reduce any detraction from the promotion of Henry V. In return, he was paid £15,000, tax-free (about £460,000 in today's money).